pkhanal/blog/content/post/reactive-watson-api-java.md

 Although it may look intimidating at first glance but it actually makes more sense once we get to know the Reactive API and what it does.
 On line **11**, we are grabbing the ``CompletableFuture`` for the translation operation and we are chaining it with the text to speech API on line **13**.
 Once the translation result is available, it is passed to the text to speech operation. ``thenApply`` is used to pass in the result from one asynchronous operation to another operation.
 On line **11**, we are grabbing the translated text from the result object of the translation and passing it to the text to speech operation.
 Finally, we use ``thenAccept`` to mark an end of chaining which tells that we are now ready to consume the result.

 On line **14**, ``App::processSpeechSynthesis`` is a reference to the method that handles the result of speech synthesis.
-Method reference is a feature introduced in Java 8 that allows us to reference constructors or methods without executing them. ``processSpeechSynthesis`` is a static method that plays the audio data receivied from text to speech service.
+Method reference is a feature introduced in Java 8 that allows us to reference constructors or methods without executing them. ``processSpeechSynthesis`` is a static method that plays the audio data received from text to speech service.

 {{< highlight java "linenos=inline">}}